istvan-ujjmeszaros/bootstrap-duallistbox/README.md

 - `iconRemove`, defaults to `oi-arrow-thick-left`, sets the class for the remove icon.
 - `callbackMove`, defaults to null, set it to execute a function when moving(selecting) a option.
 Ex: function(items){         alert("Moved items: " + $.map(items,function(i){return i.text}));}
 - `callbackRemove`, defaults to null, set it to execute a function when removing(selecting) a option.
 Ex: function(items){         alert("Removed items: " + $.map(items,function(i){return i.text}));}
-- `reversedBoxes`, defaults to false, set it to true to swap the position of the boxes
+- `reversedBoxes`, defaults to false, set it to true to swap the position of the boxes.
+- `disabledMove(null/true/false)` use true to disable the checkbox or false to enable.
+It overrides the disabledMove or disabledRemove and this also disables the native select element.
+- `disabledRemove(null/true/false)` use true to disable removing the options or false to enable.
+- `disabled(null/true/false)` use true to disable the checkbox or false to enable.

 ### Methods